Stranger Things season 1: Music

 The Stranger Things original soundtrack was composed by Michael Stein and Kyle Dixon of the electronic band Survive.
 It makes extensive use of synthesizers in homage to 1980s artists and film composers including Jean-Michel Jarre, Tangerine Dream, Vangelis, Goblin, John Carpenter, Giorgio Moroder, and Fabio Frizzi.

 According to Stein and Dixon, The Duffer Brothers had been fans of Survive's music, and used their song "Dirge" for the mock trailer that was used to sell the show to Netflix.
 Once the show was green-lit, the Duffers contacted Survive around July 2015 to ask if they were still doing music; the two provided the production team with dozens of songs from their band's past to gain their interest, helping to land them the role.
 Once aboard, the two worked with producers to select some of their older music to rework for the show, while developing new music, principally with character motifs.
 The two had been hired before the casting process, so their motif demos were used and played over the actors' audition tapes, aiding in the casting selection.
 The show's theme is based on an unused work Stein composed much earlier that ended up in the library of work they shared with the production staff, who thought that with some reworking would be good for the opening credits.

-The first season's original soundtrack, consisting of 75 songs from Dixon and Stein split across two volumes, was released by Lakeshore Records.
+The first season's soundtrack, consisting of 75 songs from Dixon and Stein split across two volumes, was released by Lakeshore Records.
 Digital release and streaming options were released on August 10 and 19, 2016 for the two volumes, respectively, while retail versions were available on September 16 and 23, 2016.

 In addition to original music, Stranger Things features period music from artists including The Clash, Toto, New Order, The Bangles, Foreigner, Echo and the Bunnymen, Peter Gabriel and Corey Hart, as well as excerpts from Tangerine Dream, John Carpenter and Vangelis.
 In particular, The Clash's "Should I Stay or Should I Go" was specifically picked to play at pivotal moments of the story, such as when Will is trying to communicate with Joyce from the Upside Down.
 Music supervisor Nora Felder felt the song "furthered the story" and called it an additional, unseen, main character of the season.

-Release

-The first season consisted of hour long episodes which were released worldwide on Netflix on July 15, 2016, in Ultra HD 4K and HDR.

-Home media
+Home media release

 The first season of Stranger Things was released on a Blu-ray/DVD combo pack exclusively to Target retailers on October 17, 2017, and the same for the 4K/Blu-ray combo pack on November 15, 2017, both of which includes vintage CBS-FOX VHS-inspired packaging.